 Perhaps your child is simply a loner, and if this is part of their personality, there is nothing to worry about.
 Remember that some children need solitude to thrive.
 That said, struggling with mood swings coupled with socially withdrawal may be a sign of the condition.

 Several studies suggest that social withdrawal may be a sign of social or emotional difficulties and may be your child’s way of expressing internalized thoughts and feelings of social anxiety or depression.

 Major behavioral changes should always be a cause of concern among children.
 This could mean significant changes in eating habits, sleeping habits, extreme fatigue, physical changes such as headaches that do not seem to go away, and so on.

 5) Talk of death or suicide

-Regular talk of death or suicide is a symptom of depression in children.
+Regular talk of death or suicide is a red flag.

 Diagnosing depression in children is a difficult task for the simple reason that different kids have different symptoms.

 Moreover, children may act differently depending on where and with whom they are.
 Observing your child is an easy way to determine whether you should seek help.
-Significant behavior changes and persistent and intense feelings that interfere with everyday life (school, extracurricular activities, life with friends, etc.) are often symptoms of depression in children.
+Significant behavior changes and persistent and intense feelings that interfere with everyday life (school, extracurricular activities, life with friends, etc.) are often symptoms of the condition.